CHAPTER 5

 They found great giants in the land.

-They liked the land but they did not like the people who lived on the land!
+The Israelites liked the land but they did not like the people who lived on the land!
 They were terrified by these people and they did not believe that God could give them victory.
 In their unbelief they mistakenly thought that God brought them out of Egypt so that they would go into the land and be killed (Numbers 14:3).
 They wanted to go back to Egypt (Numbers 14:4).
-Only 2 of the 12 spies (Joshua and Caleb) believed that God could bring them safely into the promised land (Numbers 14:6-8).
-Because of this sin of unbelief, how did God judge the people of Israel (Numbers 14:26-35)? ___________________________________________________________
+Only two of the 12 spies (Joshua and Caleb) believed that God could bring them safely into the promised land (Numbers 14:6-8).
+Because of this sin of unbelief, how did God judge the people of Israel (Numbers 14:26-35)?

 ___________________________________________________________________________________